Without a doubt, Costa Rica is one of the best surf destinations in the world.

 The Dry season is also the high season for tourism in the country.
 Tourists and surfers alike flock to Costa Rica during these months from the US and other countries to soak up the sun, party, surf, and embrace the Pura Vida lifestyle.

 If you’re looking for mellow waves, don’t mind crowds, and to make tons of new friends, the dry season is the ideal time to plan a trip to come surf in Costa Rica.
+In fact, Costa Rica is one of the best January surf destinations!

 P.s.: Wondering what to pack on your Costa Rica surf trip?
 I’ve got you covered with the ultimate Costa Rica surf trip packing list!